pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
 6. (10pts) Go to bitbucket.org and create an account there if you do not have one already.
 This site will be where you turn in your labs for this class.
-You will create one repository (with a descriptive name, such as ECE382-YourLastName) for all Lab turn in requirements.
+Create one and only one repository for this class (use a descriptive name, such as ECE382-YourLastName).
 For each lab, you will create a separate folder under this repository (with a descriptive name, such as Lab1-YourLastName).
-Your repository will be private, and you will add your instructor with read permissions to the repository.
-For full points on this question, give your instructor access before this assignment is due.
+Your repository must be private, and **you must add your instructor with read permissions to the repository before this assignment is due in order to obtain full points for this portion.**
 <br>
 <br>